mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/upgrade/upgrade-kubernetes-addons/index.md

     version: 1.15.6
 ```

-If you want to upgrade to a newer patch version of `1.16.x`, then you would change the version string like so:
+If you want to upgrade to a newer patch version of `1.16.x`, then change the version string like the following:

 ```yaml
 kind: ClusterConfiguration